 MP for South Derbyshire

-Samantha Niblett is a Labour (Co-op) MP for South Derbyshire, first elected in July 2024.
-She currently sits on the Science, Innovation and Technology Committee and on the Unauthorised Entry to Football Matches Bill committee, having previously served on the Women and Equalities Committee.
+Samantha Niblett is the Labour (Co-op) MP for South Derbyshire, elected in 2024.
+She sits on the Science, Innovation and Technology Committee and on the Unauthorised Entry to Football Matches Bill committee, and previously served on the Women and Equalities Committee.

-Declared financial interests include two entries under Gifts, benefits and hospitality from UK sources and one miscellaneous entry.
+Declared financial interests include gifts, benefits and hospitality from UK sources (two entries) and miscellaneous interests (one entry).

 Generated 21 February 2026